Facebook iconHow To Build an UI for LLM with Gradio - F22 Labs

 B. Adjusting the UI Layout

-The Gradio provides several options for customizing the UI layout of our demo.
+Layout controls in Gradio help structure interactions clearly, improving usability without requiring custom frontend development of our demo.
 We can adjust the layout to better suit our needs and make our demo more user-friendly.

 Layout Options